powerloom/snapshotter-lite-local-collector/README.md

 The Local Collector acts as an intermediary service that:
 - Receives snapshot submissions from snapshotter nodes over gRPC
-- Forwards submissions to the legacy centralized sequencer via libp2p stream pool
+- Optionally forwards submissions to the legacy centralized sequencer via libp2p stream pool (can be disabled)
 - Broadcasts submissions to the DSV network via gossipsub (P2P)
-- Implements dual submission pattern: each submission goes to both destinations
+- Implements dual submission pattern: each submission goes to both destinations (when centralized sequencer is enabled)

 ## Architecture